Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md

   }
 }
 ````

+## Multivalue answer routing
+- Use a [multivalue answer routing policy](https://aws.amazon.com/premiumsupport/knowledge-center/multivalue-versus-simple-policies/) to help distribute DNS responses across multiple resources.
+- For example, use multivalue answer routing when you want to associate your routing records with a Route 53 health check.
+- For example, use multivalue answer routing when you need to return multiple values for a DNS query and route traffic to multiple IP addresses.
+- [ECS/Fargate](../4_ComputeServices/AmazonECS/Readme.md) uses multivalue answer routing in the service-discovery, for load balancing.

 ## Geo Based DNS routing
 - The Geo Based DNS routing takes decisions based on the geographic location of the request.